arve0/master/thesis_web.md

 whole dataset available of $\approx$ 900 subjects.

-The means to achieve the expanded dataset is automating the microscope imaging, with main focus on automated scanning of tissue micro arrays.
+The means to achieve the expanded dataset is automating the microscope imaging, with main focus on automated scanning of tissue microarrays.
 Tissue micro arrays are glass slides with samples arranged in a matrix pattern seen in [@fig:tma].
-As tissue micro arrays is standard procedure, not unique to breast cancer tissue, the work of this master is relevant for other studies too.
+As tissue microarrays is standard procedure, not unique to breast cancer tissue, the work of this master is relevant for other studies too.